wbsg-uni-mannheim/PyDI/PyDI/README.md

 The PyDI framework covers all steps of the data integration process, including data loading, schema matching, data translation, entity matching, and data fusion.
 This section gives an overview of the functionality and the alternative algorithms that are provided for each of these steps.

-**[Data Loading](#)**: PyDI provides methods for reading standard data formats such as JSON, XML, and CSV into pandas DataFrames.
-All read methods can optionally add provenance metadata to the dataframes which is represented using the pandas property `DataFrame.attrs`.

 **[Schema Matching](#)**: Schema matching identifies attributes in multiple schemata that have the same meaning.
 PyDI provides three schema matching methods which either rely on attribute labels or data values, or exploit an existing mapping of records (duplicate-based schema matching) in order to find attribute correspondences.
 PyDI's schema matching module supports:

 -   Label-based schema matching